stafihub/insync/README.md

-inSync by OmniFlix (for Communities)
+inSync by StaFiHub (for Communities)
 ===

 inSync is a collaborative interface for an entire community (or) blockchain network to: